| class descriptions |

 out their compositions and motifs.

-In this workshop, specifically designed for students with advanced drawing
+work, specifically designed for students with advanced drawing

-experience, the student will be introduced to various ways to make extended
+edge to edge.
+You will be introduced to various ways to make extended

-drawings from the figure instead of the typical sketches to found in life drawing
+drawings from the figure instead of the typical sketches to found in life

-classes no matter how long the pose.
+drawing classes no matter how long the pose.

-to a final multi figure composition that might perhaps lead to ideas for a painting.
+multi figure composition that might perhaps lead to ideas for a painting.

 SUPPLY LIST